prranavv/CPAMM/README.md

 ## The Solution

 CPAMM implements the **constant product formula** — the same model pioneered by Uniswap — natively on Solana.
-Users can create a pool for any token pair, provide liquidity to earn LP tokens, and swap tokens at algorithmically determined prices.
+Anyone can create a pool for any token pair, provide liquidity to earn LP tokens, and swap tokens at algorithmically determined prices.
+No order books, no intermediaries, no gatekeepers.

 ```
 reserve_a × reserve_b = k